 c) Decision 8 (Marrakesh, 2002) of the Plenipotentiary Conference, on ITU input to the WSIS Declaration of Principles and Plan of Action and the information document on ITU activities related to the Summit;

-d) Resolution 172 (Guadalajara, 2010) of the Plenipotentiary Conference, on overall review of implementation of the WSIS outcomes;
+d) Resolution 130 (Rev. BUsan, 2014) on strengthening the role of ITU in building confidence and security in the use of information and communication technologies;

+e) Resolution 131 (Rev. Busan, 2014) on measuring information and communication technologies to build an integrating and inclusive information society;

+f) Re solution 139 (Rev. Busan, 2014) on use of telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society;

-e) Resolution WG-PL/9 (Busan, 2014) of this conference, on the Connect 2020 Agenda on global telecommunication/ICT development,
+g) Resolution 200 (Busan, 2014) of the Plenipotentiary conference, on the Connect 2020 Agenda on global telecommunication/ICT development,

 recalling further